 Ravello and Amalfi are two of the most famous stops on the coast.
-Both villages are steeped with ancient history but their claim to fame is thanks to their days as posh summer vacation destinations for the rich, famous and royalty.
+Both villages are steeped with ancient history but their claim to fame is thanks to their days as posh summer vacation destinations for the rich, famous, and royalty.

 With Amalfi squeezed between the mountains and the coastline and Ravello’s challenging hilltop location, exploring the two is no easy task during the tourist season.
 My recommendation is to start your day early in Ravello and make your way down to Amalfi.
 Ravello is far more scenic and enjoyable, so having a few hours before the tourist buses arrive is a big plus.
-Ravello is also a romantic place to base yourself at and it has quite a few accommodations.
+Ravello is also a romantic place to base yourself and it has quite a few accommodations.

-Pro Tip: in order to avoid having to search for parking in Amalfi after your Ravello visit, I recommend parking your car in Amalfi and using the public bus to get to Ravello and back down to Amalfi.
+In order to avoid having to search for parking in Amalfi after your Ravello visit, I recommend parking your car in Amalfi and using the public bus to get to Ravello and back down to Amalfi.
 Try the Luna Rossa garage, on the coastal road between Amalfi and Atrani.

 Morning in Ravello

 After a lovely breakfast with glorious views at the World Center, we drove straight to Ravello, passing Amalfi on the way.
-The drive to Ravello quite challenging but very scenic.
+The drive to Ravello was quite challenging but very scenic.
 The road snaking up the mountain is narrow and even capped to on lane in certain sections, so be on the lookout for traffic lights and adhere to them!

 Upon reaching the village, the driving doesn’t get any easier but the views are to die for.
 The stunning coastline scenery is some of the Mediterranean’s best and, once again, it’s incredible to see how locals have changed the impenetrable landscape with their homes and agricultural plots.

-We parked in the garage of the Oscar Niemeyer Auditorium for 2€ per hour which are dispensed into a machine so be sure to have enough change and regularly check the time.
+We parked in the garage of the Oscar Niemeyer Auditorium for 2€ per hour which is dispensed into a machine so be sure to have enough change and regularly check the time.
 Arriving at around 9 am, the village was still pretty much free of tourists.